George Henslow: Biography

 St John's Wood Chapel and from 1870 to 1887 Curate of St James's, Marylebone.
 He resided at Ealing, where he was from 1882 to 1904 President of the Ealing Microscopical and Natural History Society, then resided at Drayton House in Learnington and finally at Bournemouth.
 On 26 October 1897, he was among the first 60 medallists of the Victoria Medal of Honour awarded by the Royal Horticultural Society.

 George took orders and became Honorary Professor of the Royal Horticultural Society.
 He was a prolific author and speaker on botanical subjects; the separates from current publications between 1871–1915 occupy eleven bound volumes in the Linnean Library, indexed in his own hand, and interleaved with interesting MS letters from his correspondents.
 George Henslow believed in the inheritance of acquired characters in plants, and combated the newly recognised work of August Weismann.

 He married in Cambridge on 13 October 1859 to Ellen Weekley (c.
 1836–1875) but they divorced on 8 July 1872.
-In St Pancras, London in the 4th registration quarter of 1872, he married Georgina Brook Bailey (1843–1876).
+In St Pancras, London in the 4th registration quarter of 1872, he married Georgina Brook Bailey (1843–1876), daughter of John Hopkins Bailey, clergyman, and his wife Caroline Mary of Wickford, Essex.
 In 1881, he married his third wife Katharine Yeo (c.
-1845–1919), the widow of Reverend Yeo of Ealing.
+1845–1919, née Forster), the widow of Reverend Richard Yeo of Ealing.
 George Henslow's third wife brought step-children to his third marriage but bore no more children.
 There were five children from his first marriage but only one, George Stevens Henslow (1863–1924), survived to adulthood.
 Henslow died on 30 December 1925 in Bournemouth.

 In his later years, he became a believer in spiritualism.